How To Check Word Count on Google Slides in 3 Simple Steps

 The quickest option is to copy the text from your slides and paste them into Google Docs.

-You can use the word count tool (Tools > Word Count or hit Ctrl+Shift+C) to quickly bring up a word count.
+You can then use the word count tool shortcut (Ctrl+Shift+C on Windows or Command+Shift+C on Mac) to quickly bring up a word count.

-Sure it does take a little extra time, but using Google Docs or an online word-counting tool means you’ll have a better idea how your slides read to your audience.
+Sure, it does take a little extra time, but using Google Docs or an online word-counting tool means you’ll have a better idea of how your slides read to your audience.

-Pair these tips with an AI humanizer like Undetectable.AI and your presentation slides will read more naturally and be far more relatable.
+Pair these tips with Undetectable AI, and your presentation slides will read more naturally and be far more relatable.